vrutberg/project-euler/README.md

 project-euler
 =============

-Personal solutions to Project Euler problems
+Personal solutions to Project Euler problems using Python 3.x